adambard/learnxinyminutes-docs/java.html.markdown

 // Import all classes inside of java.security package import java.security.*;

-// Each .java file contains one outer-level public class, with the same name
-// as the file.
 public class LearnJava {

     // In order to run a java program, it must have a main method as an entry